• Skip to primary navigation

 Best winter containment mat.
 TruContain

-The heat welds for the high density foam edging are very high quality also.
-TruContain elected to move the welds to the underside of the mat instead of the top.
-This produces a nicer look and does a better job of protecting the welds from the elements.
+The heat-welded high-density foam edging is also of very high quality.
+Originally, TruContain had elected to move the welds to the underside of the mat instead of the top.
+This produced a nicer look and provided better protection of the welds from the elements.

 best-winter-containment-mat